seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 He is not Hector.

 **PANDARUS**
-Himself! no, he’s not himself: would a’ were
+Himself! no, he's not himself: would a' were
 himself!
 Well, the gods are above; time must friend
 or end: well, Troilus, well: I would my heart were
 in her body.
 No, Hector is not a better man than Troilus.